 3. Develop Solutions

-While problems sometimes come with easy answers, managers must be able to avoid the tendency to be impulsive and make snap decisions.
+While problems sometimes come with easy answers, managerial problem-solving cannot be impulsive, risking the mistake of making snap decisions.

 Instead, they use techniques like brainstorming ideas, creating prioritized lists, and evaluating the time, cost, and technology involved to assess the situation and design a long-term solution.